BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 control transfer, as well as an seL4 *passive TCB* (i.e. with no scheduling context attached).

 To perform a PPC, the caller uses the *seL4_CallWait* system call, transferring the caller's scheduling context to the callee.
 The callee executes on the caller's scheduling context until the return of the protected procedure.

 The callee PD's passive TCB waits on the PD's endpoint using **seL4_Wait** or **seL4_ReplyWait**.

-If the scheduling context does not provide sufficient *budget*, then [**FIXME[Gernot]: detail needed here, can be an error, can require server to context switch the TCB back to waiting on something else.**]

 <!--  LocalWords:  PDs Cspace
  -->